rizal72/iContactU/README.md

 <b>iContactU</b>
 ======================================================
-<i>iOS App - entirely developer in Swift - updated to Xcode 6.1/Swift 1.1</i>
+<i>iOS App - entirely developer in Swift - supports Xcode 6.0/Swift 1.0
+For Xcode 6.1/Swift 1.1 version, switch to branch "develop"</i>

 Did you ever forgot to call or contact someone you ought to?
 With <b>iContactU<b/> this will never happen again!